canonical/proxy-confdb-demo/README.md

 <signature>
 ```

 Snaps do not act on the the raw configuration in the storage directly.
-This is mediated by registry views which allows the views & storage to evolve independently.
+This is mediated by confdb views which allows the views & storage to evolve independently.

 We'll create two views: `control-proxy` and `observe-proxy`. `control-proxy` allows for `read-write` access but `observe-proxy` only allows `read` access.
-This is the naming convention in registries.
+This is the naming convention in confdbs.

 ```yaml
 views: